redsift/baseos/README.md

 ## Logging

-This container runs a rsyslogd much **against** the principles of a S6 container.
-This is a practical consideration given the requirements for our systems and the tooling.
+This container can run a rsyslogd much **against** the principles of a S6 container.

+Enable this with a file at `/etc/services.d/rsyslogd/run`

+	#!/usr/bin/execlineb -P

+	rsyslogd -f /etc/rsyslog.conf -n

 ### Remote